khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 # Introduction

 ### About the Project
 This project focuses on analyzing customer purchasing behavior and inventory trends for Pigment Squad, a retail startup specializing in unpainted and collectible figurines.
-The primary goal is to enable the business to make data-informed decisions — particularly in responding to seasonal demand, avoiding overstocking or stockouts, and reducing storage costs.
+The primary goal is to enable the business to make data-informed decisions, particularly in responding to seasonal demand, avoiding overstocking or stockouts, and reducing storage costs.
 The analysis aims to answer:

 - Which products sell well?
 - How quickly do they sell?